An example might help:

 20 goto 10

 Yes, THAT BASIC.
 I took on some work there and let me tell you it sure was interesting.
-On one hand BASIC grew in the last many years since I learned it first and the flavor they are using has some features that effectively allow you to not use basic.
-The client though didn't get the message.
-So yes I think if the title had remained "A case against the goto statement." we might all have been doomed to live in this weird parallel universe.
+On one hand BASIC grew in the last many years since I learned it first and the flavor they are using has some features that effectively allow you to not use that basic.
+The client didn't get the message.
+So yes, if the title had remained "A case against the goto statement.", we might all have been doomed to live in this weird parallel universe.

 If you have not heard of him, please look him up.
 He was instrumental in creating Pascal, Modula, Oberon programming languages.
 Also EBNF can be traced back to him along with "Railroad Diagrams" (aka Syntax Diagrams)

 Maybe, maybe not.
 Did Dijkstra formulate a case against it, yes I think definitely.
 Goto is going to be there at a low level but hidden away by tools of a more civilised age.

 I think that is the wrong question.
 I think the real question is: Is Tail Recursion the same as using a Goto?
 Which I think the answer is no. Earlier today I thought maybe they were the same, after thinking and reading Dijkstra's article again which calls recursion in place of goto I am more convinced that goto can go.

 Gotos replacing tail recursion are a gateway to mass hysteria.
 Gotos everywhere, jumping into the middle of a function with no way to know how you got there or where you came from.
 Sounds like I am exaggerating, maybe I am, but not by much (been there and done that it's not pretty.)